WICG/fenced-frame/explainer/process_isolation.md

 ## Embedding frame

 Even in the presence of an attacker with arbitrary code execution in the renderer process,  fenced frame’s privacy threat model of not having access to the embedding page’s info and vice-versa should still apply.
-To get this, we will need to make sure that fenced frames are in distinct processes than the embedding site.
+To get this, we will need to make sure that fenced frames are in distinct processes than the embedding frame.

 **Severity:** **high**

-### Expected process isolation in Chrome
+### Current and expected process isolation in Chrome

-**Desktop:** Different site frames are assigned to different processes and on reaching process limit, same-site frames may be consolidated in a single process.
+**Desktop:** Currently, different site frames are assigned to different processes and on reaching process limit, same-site frames may be consolidated in a single process.
 So it looks like cross-site frames will always be in separate processes.
 That would be extended to make sure that fenced frames follow the process isolation of cross-site frames as well, since fenced frames essentially are treated as cross-site to all other frames.

 **Android:** On Android current behavior will not treat fenced frames in any special way but for post-OT launch, the idea is for them to be treated as special frames that are isolated even on Android.
 Given the low severity of fenced frames being together in the same process (see below), we can create a single process for all fenced frames to keep the number of processes low.